 This past year was full of music- it’s a treat to go back through the “Your Tops Songs 2018” playlist and reflect on the different kinds of music that shaped the mood of certain months or influenced listening preferences.
-Right next to that playlist is another, “Tastebreakers”.
+Right next to that playlist on the Spotify app lies another labeled “Tastebreakers”.
 It is full of songs Spotify thinks you’d probably enjoy.
 It’s not pigeon holed to just what you’ve been listening to, evinced by the inclusion of a song titled “シンフォニー”.

 From out of the blue, you’ve found a band known simply as Lamp.
 This Tokyo based trio has kept a low profile over the 14 years they have been releasing albums.
 Consisting of Yusuke Nagai (male vocal, bass, guitar, piano, song writing), Kaori Sakakibara (female vocal, flute, accordion), and Taiyo Someya (guitar, song writing), much of their work hasn’t been made readily available, but these playlists are helping the band gain popularity in the United States, and way beyond.